-176. The following recommendations will be examined by China which will provide responses in due time, but no later than the 25th session of the Human Rights Council in March 2014:

-176.1.
-Ratify ICCPR (Albania); Ratify ICCPR and CPED (Chile); Abide by its commitment of 2009 and establish a clear timeframe in order to ratify ICCPR (Belgium); Ratify both the ICCPR and the OP-CAT (Hungary); Timely ratify the ICCPR (Japan); Ratify the ICCPR, which was signed by China in 1998 (Maldives); Accede to the First OP to the ICCPR (Maldives); Ratify the ICCPR, which it signed in 1998 (Spain); Set out a clear legislative timetable for ratification of the ICCPR (United Kingdom of Great Britain and Northern Ireland); Ratify ICCPR and OP-CAT (Sierra Leone); Ratify the ICCPR (France);
+- 186. The following recommendations will be examined by China which will provide responses in due time, but no later than the twenty-fifth session of the Human Rights Council in March 2014: - 186.1.
+Ratify ICCPR (Albania); Ratify ICCPR and CPED (Chile); Abide by its commitment of 2009 and establish a clear timeframe in order to ratify ICCPR (Belgium); Ratify both the ICCPR and the OP-CAT (Hungary); Timely ratify the ICCPR (Japan); Ratify the ICCPR, which was signed by China in 1998 (Maldives); Accede to the First OP to the ICCPR (Maldives); Ratify the ICCPR, which it signed in 1998 (Spain); Ratify ICCPR and OP-CAT (Sierra Leone); Ratify the ICCPR (France);